TNolan01/weather/README.md

 <li> Windows 10 Laptop with 14" LCD </li>
 <li> Motorola G8 Android Phone </li>
 <li> Motorola G10 Android Phone </li>
-<li> Apple Iphone 12 </li>
+<li> Apple iPhone 12 </li>
 <li> Samsung Tab A 10.1" Tablet </li>
 <li> Amazon Fire 10" HD Tablet </li>
 </ul>
 <br>

 ### Identified Issues & Bugs:
-I now list some of the bugs and issues I have encounter and there current status.
+I now list some of the bugs and issues I have encounter and their current status.
 <br>
 <br>
-**IPhone 5 Issue:**
+**iPhone 5 Issue:**
 <br>
-The charts did not display on an Apple IPhone 5s.
-The rest of the site and related JSON data worked and displayed but the charts are were rendered regardless of the chart option selected.
+The charts did not display on an Apple iPhone 5s.
+The rest of the site and related JSON data worked and displayed but the charts were not rendered regardless of the chart option selected.
 The Apple IOS on this phone is version 12.4 which was released in July 2019.
 There have been 15 updates to the OS since Version 12.4 was released.
 The Safaris browser is also out of date.

 <span style="color: blue; font-weight: bold;">Steps taken to resolve this issue:</span>
 <ol>